 1 WPS Button Press this button to add your device to an existing network or to create a new network.
+Power LED will blink on and off when WPS button is pressed.
 2 SD Card Port Insert your SD Card for sharing multimedia files such as video, music, and images.
-Refer to the SharePort manual for more information.
-You may access the files on the SD card by opening a web browser and enter //DIR-657.
-Note that the files on the SD card will be read-only meaning users can only view the files, not edit or delete them.
+Refer to the SharePort Plus manual for more information.
+You may access the files on the SD card by opening a web browser and enter \\dlinkrouter.
+Power LED will be blinking blue when SD card is in use.
+Please do not eject the SD card until the Power LED is solid blue.
+Removing SD card while Power LED is blinking will cause adverse effect to your SD card.